Yasir326/DL_BACKEND/README.md

 **If I had more time I would have done the following**:

-- Add integration tests for the endpoints
+- Add integration tests for the endpoints using [SuperTest](https://www.npmjs.com/package/supertest)
 - Add Unit tests for the helper functions
 - Added service files that are responsible for the `sql` queries
 - Create a simple pipeline using `github actions`